joao-henriques-dev/joao-henriques-dev/README.md

 - I struggle not to fall in love with any science, as I’m endlessly curious about how our universe is shaped!
 - I possess a grand admiration for football analysis, especially in the data side of the sport.
+- I participated in the world's largest programming lesson!

 ---